RedHenLab/BlendedJointAttention/README.md

 * Finding centre of the blob via the algorithms<br>
 <img src = '/Gaze Direction/Result_Images/thresh_eye.jpg'><img src = '/Gaze Direction/Result_Images/eye1.jpg'><img src = '/Gaze Direction/Result_Images/eye2.jpg'>

+Several other algorithms, including use of hough circles are present in `bin` which were descarded as second to the upgiven.

 ### Context recognition

 Recognising what context is a specific scene in using Lucas-Kanade optical flow.
+The following were the outputs in accordance to the used algorithms

+*

 ### Scene continuity